Moving to Costa Rica

 We asked people in Costa Rica if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "On one occasion we had traveled to San Jose to see our attorney and were lost.
 When we spoke to the doorman of what we thought was his office building we could see that whoever he was speaking to on the phone he was describing us as being dressed very trashy, as we were not wearing business attire.
 We were dressed in jeans and t-shirts.
-Most people dress in business attire in the city," remarked one expat who made the move to Samara.
+Most people dress in business attire in the city," said one expat who made the move to Samara.

 Why do people move to Costa Rica?